Measles (Rubeola) Information

 What is it?

-Measles is a serious respiratory disease caused by a virus.
+Measles is a severe respiratory disease caused by a virus.
 Measles typically grows in cells that line the back of the throat and lungs.
 The condition is also called rubeola.

 What are the symptoms?

-Measles causes fever, runny nose, cough, and a rash all over the body.
+Measles causes fever, a runny nose, a cough, and a rash all over the body.

 Complications